 Also known as Pitayas, dragon fruit is becoming popular in Kenya due to it attractive market prices.
 The demand is high especially from Kenyans of Asian origin and Chinese.
 It contains phosphorus and potassium which encourage flowering and fruiting.
 The dragon fruit requires no less than 8 hours of open sun, with an average temperature range of 15 to 25°C, a characteristic that makes it suitable for arid and semi-arid regions.
 Besides the fruits, other parts of Pitaya are edible.
 The roots, flowers and peels can be used to prepare herbal tea.
 The fruit takes 27 to 30 days to maturity.

 Mango trees are drought tolerant and they grow best in full sunlight.
-Mango also do best on average annual temperature of between 15 to 30 degrees centigrade.
+Mango also does best on the average annual temperature of between 15 to 30 degrees centigrade.
 Annual rainfall of 850 to 1000mm is sufficient for mango cultivation.
-It should be noted that rainfall during flowering season reduces fruit setting.
+It should be noted that rainfall during the flowering season reduces fruit set.
 After the plant is well established it can tolerate drought especially when its tap root reaches the water table.